apache/apisix/docs/en/latest/plugin-develop.md

 end
 ```

-Note that the public API is exposed to the public.
-You may need to use [interceptors](plugin-interceptors.md) to protect it.
+Note that the public API will not be exposed by default, you will need to use the [public-api plugin](plugins/public-api.md) to expose it.

 ## register control API